Christ Church Melaka - Melaka

 Historic Interior and Wooden Pews

 The hand-carved wooden pews and pulpit are remarkable pieces of craftsmanship, some dating back over 200 years.
-The ceiling beams, carved from single tree trunks, are particularly impressive.
+The ceiling beams, carved from single tree trunks, are impressive.

 Colonial Tombstones and Memorials